ntphan527/YelpSearch/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *YelpSearch*

-**Name of your app** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).
+**YelpSearch** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **X** hours spent in total
+Time spent: **18** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Search results page
+- [x] Search results page
-   - [ ] Table rows should be dynamic height according to the content height.
+   - [x] Table rows should be dynamic height according to the content height.
-   - [ ] Custom cells should have the proper Auto Layout constraints.
+   - [x] Custom cells should have the proper Auto Layout constraints.
-   - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
+   - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
-- [ ] Filter page.
+- [x] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
-   - [ ] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
+   - [x] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
-   - [ ] The filters table should be organized into sections as in the mock.
+   - [x] The filters table should be organized into sections as in the mock.
-   - [ ] You can use the default UISwitch for on/off states.
+   - [x] You can use the default UISwitch for on/off states.
-   - [ ] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
+   - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
-   - [ ] Display some of the available Yelp categories (choose any 3-4 that you want).
+   - [x] Display some of the available Yelp categories (choose any 3-4 that you want).

 The following **optional** features are implemented:

 - [ ] Search results page
    - [ ] Infinite scroll for restaurant results.
    - [ ] Implement map view of restaurant results.
-- [ ] Filter page
+- [x] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.
-   - [ ] Distance filter should expand as in the real Yelp app
+   - [x] Distance filter should expand as in the real Yelp app
-   - [ ] Categories should show a subset of the full list with a "See All" row to expand.
+   - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented: